redox-os/book/src/developer-faq.md

 ### Why does Redox have unsafe Rust code?

-In some cases we must use `unsafe`, for example at certain parts in the kernel and drivers, these unsafe parts are generally wrapped with a safe interface.
+In some cases we must use `unsafe` declarations to allow some low-level tasks, for example at certain parts in the kernel and drivers, these unsafe parts are generally wrapped with a safe interface.

 These are the cases where unsafe Rust is mandatory: